Numerical Study of Flow Structure and Pedestrian Level Wind Comfort Inside Urban Street Canyons: Introduction

-We take our study to be of a fundamental nature, aimed as it is, at a parameteric understanding of the flow field in and around the street canyon.
-According to Blocken et al. \citep{blocken2007}, fundamental studies for pedestrian level wind assessment are typically conducted for simple, generic building configurations to obtain insight into the flow behavior, to study the influence of different building dimensions and street widths, to provide input for knowledge-based expert systems (KBES), and for model validation.
+Urban areas can be characterized as a set of street canyons.
+Wind comfort and wind safety for pedestrians are important requirements for the development of urban areas.
+In the early 1800s Sir Francis Beaufort devised an empirical table which relates wind speed measured at 10 meters above the ground to the observed conditions.
+More than a century and a half later, \citet{key-24} extended the Beaufort scale to create the Extended Land Beaufort Scale, or ELBS, which related the average wind speed at a representative pedestrian height of 1.75m with a description of pedestrian comfort.
+For example, at ELBS number 3 (a gentle breeze or wind speed of 2.4--3.8m/s) individuals will experience disturbed hair and flapping clothes, with newspapers becoming difficult to read.
+In the present work, an ELBS number of 3 and above will be considered as unpleasant for pedestrians.

-Fundamental studies have been conducted by Ishizaki et al. \citep{ishizaki1971} and Wiren \citep{wiren1975}, who carried out wind tunnel measurements along the street center line between various two-building configurations.
-Both studies focused on the mean wind speed in the street between rectangular buildings of equal height.
-Contours of mean wind speed and turbulence measurements at pedestrian level in streets between two high rise buildings of equal height for parallel and perpendicular wind direction using wind-tunnel experiments were provided by To et al. \citep{to1995}.
-Numerical studies for two-building models were conducted by Bottema \citep{bottema1992} and Baskaran et al. \citep{baskaran1996}.
-A very detailed numerical assessment of the influence of varying a wide range of street widths was first conducted by Blocken et al. \citep{blocken2007} for parallel wind direction and with buildings of equal height.
+According to \citet{key-4}, fundamental studies for pedestrian level wind comfort such as the present work are typically conducted for simple, generic building configurations to obtain insight into the flow behaviour, study the influence of different building dimensions and street widths, provide input for knowledge-based expert systems (KBES), and for model validation.
+Experimental studies of this kind have been conducted by \citet{key-22} and \citet{key-45}, who carried out wind tunnel measurements along the street centre line in various two-building configurations.
+Both studies focused on the mean wind speed in the street between parallel rectangular buildings of equal height.
+More detailed wind-tunnel measurements were given by \citet{key-39}, who reported contours of mean wind speed and turbulence measurements at pedestrian level in street canyons between two buildings of equal height for both parallel and perpendicular wind direction, with respect to the upstream face of the buildings.
+Numerical studies for canyons defined by two parallel buildings were conducted by \citet{key-8} and \citet{key-2}.
+A very detailed numerical assessment of the influence of varying a wide range of street widths was first conducted by \citet{key-4} for parallel wind direction and with buildings of equal height.